iduartgomez/simag/documentation.rst

 Constant - set: professor
   It's a class/set of items, refeers to a class of objects which share some attributes.

-Variables: x, y
-  Variables are first declared through universal or existential quantifiers split by commas, and then used inside predicates.
-For example:

-  :forall:x,y: <loves[y;x,u=1]>

-  Here first the variables 'x' and 'y' are declared as universal, and after used inside the function 'loves'.

 Predicate assertion atomic sentence: professor[$Lucy,u=1] "professor" is the predicate and the variables or terms are passed inside